Bachelor of Psychological Science

 The Bachelor of Psychological Science is a flexible degree with a variety of elective courses available.
 Students can choose their courses based on general interest or to broaden their major.

 In the first year, students are able to choose four elective courses from areas such as arts, health and medical sciences, sciences, computer science and commerce, alongside the four core psychology courses.
+Alternatively, students can choose to pursue a second major which will guide some of their elective enrolments.

 In the third year, students complete four core psychology courses, including a compulsory research methodology course.
 The other four courses can be selected from psychology courses or electives.
 For students who chose to undertake a second major, the electives in third year will consist of second major courses.